janispritzkau/tailwindcss-material-symbols/README.md

-# Material Symbols for TailwindCSS
+# Material Symbols for Tailwind CSS

 Monorepo for `@janispritzkau/tailwindcss-material-symbols` – Material Symbols as Tailwind utilities with smart font subsetting.